-Your POST changes take effect as soon as you or your representative

-- tell your health care provider about the changes, or - give a new written POST to your health care provider.
+Your POST changes take effect as soon as you or your representative/proxy tells your health care provider about the changes and obtains the signature of a doctor, advanced practice registered nurse, or physician assistant.

-Can my health care representative make changes to my POST?
+Can my health care representative or proxy make changes to my POST?

 Yes.
-Your health care representative can change your POST.
+Your health care representative can change your POST if you are unable to speak for yourself.
 But your representative must only do this if she or he knows or believes the changes are what you would have wanted.
 If your wishes are not known, the representative should work with the health care team to figure out what is in your best interest.
 This means they will make a decision about what will be most likely to give you a good quality of life.
+Your proxy has the same authority if there is no legally appointed healthcare representative.